Netherlands Antillean guilder: History

 In the 18th century, the Dutch guilder circulated in the Netherlands Antilles.
 This was supplemented in 1794 by an issue of coins specific for the Dutch holdings in the West Indies.
 At this time, the guilder was subdivided into 20 stuiver.

 Between 1799 and 1828, the reaal circulated on the islands, with 1 reaal = 6 stuiver or 3 1/3 reaal = 1 guilder.
-The Dutch guilder was reintroduced in 1828, now subdivided into 100 cents.
-When currency began once more to be issued specifically for use in the Netherlands Antilles, it was issued in the name of Curaçao, with the first banknotes and coins, denominated in the Dutch currency, introduced in 1892 and 1900, respectively.
+The Dutch guilder was reintroduced in 1828, subdivided into 100 cents.
+When currency began again to be issued specifically for use in the Netherlands Antilles, it was issued in the name of Curaçao, with the first banknotes and coins, denominated in the Dutch currency, introduced in 1892 and 1900, respectively.
 The name "Netherlands Antilles" (Nederlandse Antillen) was introduced in 1952.

 In 1940, following the German occupation of the Netherlands, the link to the Dutch currency was broken, with a peg to the U.S. dollar of 1.88585 guilders = 1 dollar established.
 The peg was adjusted to 1.79 guilders = 1 dollar in 1971.

-In 1986, Aruba gained a status aparte and thereby left the Netherlands Antilles.
+In 1986, Aruba gained a status aparte and left the Netherlands Antilles.
 Shortly after that, Aruba began to issue its own currency, the Aruban florin, which replaced the Netherlands Antillean guilder at par.

-In 2011, a year after the dissolution of the Netherlands Antilles, Bonaire, Saba and Sint Eustatius switched to the United States dollar, and the Netherlands Antillean guilder ceased to be legal tender in those territories.
+In 2011, a year after the dissolution of the Netherlands Antilles, Bonaire, Saba and Sint Eustatius switched to the United States dollar and the Netherlands Antillean guilder ceased to be legal tender in those territories.